 It might sound crazy to say that RoboMQ, a little startup based out of Northern Virginia, has created the world’s first visual process builder for Microservices.
-But don’t take our word for it, read more and test out our product and find out for yourself the power of Integration Flow Designer a.k.a “flow”.
+But don’t take our word for it, read more, test out our product and find out for yourself the power of Integration Flow Designer a.k.a “flow”.

 RoboMQ’s Integration Flow Designer is a revolutionary new product and the world's first Microservices based business process designer that allows you to build Complex Event Processing(CEP) by visually chaining Microservices.
 You would otherwise have to chain the microservices and build business processes using programming and lose the convenience and benefit of drag and drop.

 This product offers a palette of nodes that represent Microservices running in a container management platform.
 Complex flows can be built by choosing the nodes and connecting them by simple drag and drop.
-Flow designer builds upon Microservices platform and offers a GUI for nonprogrammer to use while offering all the benefits provided by RoboMQ like protocol adapters & connectors, auto scaling, guaranteed delivery and self healing capabilities
+Flow designer builds upon Microservices platform and offers a GUI for non programmers to use while offering all the benefits provided by RoboMQ like protocol adapters & connectors, auto scaling, guaranteed delivery and self healing capabilities

 With RoboMQ Message Oriented Middleware(MOM) and ThingsConnect multi-protocol API gateway you could build microservices on RoboMQ Microservices platform.
 You simply take a set of Microservices and chain them over message queues and you have a working business flow.
-This chaining is done by through configuration that connect the Microservices running on cloud ( or on-premise) together to execute a sequence of functions or business processes.
-RoboMQ’s RoboMQ Microservices platform has already been providing this capability, but we wanted to make it even more better.
+This chaining is done through configurations that connect the Microservices running on cloud ( or on-premise) together to execute a sequence of functions or business processes.
+RoboMQ’s RoboMQ Microservices platform has already been providing this capability, but we wanted to make it even better.

-Each nodes gets an input and provides an output and exceptionally an error.
+Each node gets an input and provides an output and exceptionally an error.
 You create the chain of processing by connecting the output of the previous node to the input to the current node and the output of the current node to the input of the following.
 The error handling is built in the product which provides highly sophisticated capabilities of email, SMS or phone alert or an option to open a ticket or case and the Error Analytics component of RoboMQ.

 Architecturally, Integration Flow Designer follows Flow Based Programming(FBP) principles.
 The edge nodes can read the data or write the data over any protocol to any end application using the ThingsConnect adapters and connectors themselves available as nodes.

 Once a flow is visually built, you can click to deploy the flow... as simple as that.
 The flow runs on the cloud or on your on premise data center on the app server which itself is containerized.
 The flow executes and interacts with Microservices running on the container management platform (representing each node).
 It directs the Microservices to pick the task and execute it.
-In fact you are delegating each business function to not one but an army of microservices that could run across clouds, data centers and network offering huge scaling, redundancy, resilience and reliability .
+In fact you are delegating each business function to not one but an army of microservices that could run across clouds, data centers and networks offering huge scaling, redundancy, resilience and reliability .
 The result of each node’s processing is written to the output and is picked up by the next node or the Microservice in the flow sequence.
 The end result is an orchestrated execution of a chain of Microservices using a simple visual user interface.

 Now that you have been introduced to Integration Flow Designer, read on for a detailed use case!
 The use case or the business flow being illustrated here is a new user registration flow.
-This could be one of the common use case that most businesses encounter.
+This could be one of the most common use case that most businesses encounter.

 Our business process receives a user registration file containing the details of the users being registered in the system.
 The user information could be first name, last name, date of birth, address, phone and email.
 The users will be registered in the application and the user information coming in a CSV file will be saved to the registration database.
 An email will also be sent to the person responsible for the registration process upon registration completion.